 Whereas Castelnau de Montmiral and other fortress towns were built to repel attacking armies, the “bastides” were planned with their function as market towns in mind.
 In particular, the Treaty of Meaux decreed that their outer walls were only to be thick enough to keep out small groups of bandits.

 One conclusion that can be drawn from the above is that, according to the proper definition, none of the towns in the so called “circuit des bastides” are “bastides” (see “Local Attractions and Links” page).
 Another is that despite beinf describes as “un des plus beaux villages de France”, Castelnau de Montmiral is a town.

 The Hundred Year’s war

-In the following century, which saw the start of the Hundred Years War and the passage of marauding bands of soldiers led by the Black Prince and others, Castelnau de Montmiral came into the possession of the Counts of Armagnac.
+In the following century, which saw the start of the Hundred Years War and the passage of marauding bands of soldiers led by the Black Prince and others.
+During these unsettled years, Castelnau de Montmiral came into the possession of the Counts of Armagnac.
 This was a small step in a process of land acquisition that led, by the early 15th century, to the Armagnacs becoming one of the two most powerful baronial families in France.
-It was their rivalry with the other family, the Counts of Burgundy, that gave the English, under Henry V, the chance to divide and conquer at the Battle of Agincourt, and it was the catastrophic failure of the Armagnacs at that battle that eventually led to them being ousted from power and dispossessed of their titles and lands.
+It was their rivalry with the other family, the Counts of Burgundy, that gave the English, under Henry V, the chance to divide and conquer at the Battle of Agincourt.
+It was the catastrophic failure of the Armagnacs at that battle that eventually led to them being ousted from power and dispossessed of their titles and lands.
 The last of their line was pensioned off, out of harm’s way, in Castelnau de Montmiral and, on his death, he left to the town’s people the jewelled reliquary cross that can be found in the church today.